 Four Brothers is a everything you’d expect from a movie directed by John Singleton, starring Mark Wahlberg, Tyrese Gibson, André Benjamin, and Garrett Hedlund, and set in Detroit.
 It has lots of guns, a good deal of punching, and more than my daily recommended dose of alpha male machismo.
 But it also has Chiwetel Ejiofor, so we’ll call it even.
 A tale of brotherhood and justice, the movie starts with a murder, a particularly cruel one.
 A grandmother is gunned down at a convenience store, seemingly a case of being at the wrong place at the wrong time, but as her adult sons gather, little is what it seems.

 The deceased is Evelyn Mercer (Fionnula Flanagan), a neighborhood guardian who’s fostered a number of children over the years.
 The only ones who couldn’t find permanent homes were Bobby (Wahlberg), Angel (Gibson), Jeremiah (Benjamin), and baby Jack (Hedlund), so she adopted them herself.
-The four – two of whom are black and two of whom are white – have drifted apart over the years, but they put their lives and differences on pause to come together and honor their mother, and to find the killers.
+The four have drifted apart over the years, but they put their lives and differences on pause to come together and honor their mother, and to find the killers.
 That’s when things start to get crazy.

 They deduce that her death wasn’t just the result of a robbery gone wrong but a calculated hit.
 Who wants to kill a sweet old grandma though?
 As the brothers get closer to the truth, they also find themselves tangling with the city’s criminal elements, which may involve the police.
 Two detectives (Terence Howard and Josh Charles) warn them off the case, and fur coat-wearing gangster Victor Sweet (Ejiofor) possibly has ties to one of the brothers.